 For more details, please contact us at email@example.com.

-Steve Hennings is the unconventional gas manager for Source Rock Engineering in Littleton, Colorado.
-He has over 30 years of field and reservoir experience in a large number of basins, covering every phase of development.
-His focus for the past decade has been on coal gas, coal mine methane and shale gas development.
-He has been involved in technical evaluations of development and exploration prospects in eight different countries including China, Australia, Canada, India, and the United States.
+Steve Hennings is the principal engineering consultant for Source Rock Engineering in Littleton, Colorado.
+He has over 30 years of field and reservoir experience in a wide variety of basins, working in various roles ranging from production superintendent to regional technology coordinator to engineering and geoscience manager.
+His focus for the past decade has been on providing technical support on many unconventional reservoir projects, including onsite supervision of work activities in Australia, Canada, China, Turkey, South Africa and the United States.